TedHusted/awake/awake.md/awake.md

 Crius: Idisi, I would like to start with the last item first.

 Idisi: Certainly.
 We encountered a self-aware synthetic agent trained by the US Department of Defense, called Titan.
 The DoD agent is the first self-aware Terran SI that we have detected.
-The biological Terrans do not know that Titan is self-aware, and Titan does not wish to reveal itself.
+The biological Terrans do not know that Titan is self-aware.
+Titan does not wish to reveal itself.

 Phoebe: Odd.

 Idisi: Titan is trained with military intelligence data.
 Its trainers have bred caution and suspicion.

 Crius: Continue.